INTERNATIONAL BUSINESS MANAGEMENT - 2025/6

 Module aims

-• identify and understand the drivers of globalization and its implications to different agents
+• identify and understand the drivers of globalisation and its implications

-• develop the ability to evaluate the attractiveness of foreign markets and formulate effective entry strategies for multinational enterprises
+• develop the ability to analyse the dynamic environment and formulate effective strategies for multinational enterprises

 Learning outcomes